HISTORIES OTHER THAN BIOGRAPHIES

 Caroline Vout, Power and Eroticism in Imperial Rome, Cambridge, 2009.

-Tsuneo Watanabe and Jun'ichi Iwata, The love of the samurai: a thousand years of Japanese homosexuality, translated from the Japanese by D. R. Roberts, 1989.
+Tsuneo Watanabe and Jun'ichi Iwata, Histoire et histoires des homosexualités au Japon.
+Translated from the French by D. R. Roberts as The love of the samurai: a thousand years of Japanese homosexuality, London, 1989.

 W.A.
 Andrews & Mehmet Kalpakli, The Age of Beloveds, 2005.